RevaSharma/pa-tree-selector/react_app/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

+### `npm run build` fails to minify

+This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 ### Deployment

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+## Learn More

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).

+## How to contribute
+1. Fork the repository
+2. Create a new branch for your feature or bug fix
+3. Make your changes and commit them with a clear, concise message
+4. Push your changes to your fork
+5. Submit a pull request

+## Contributors
+- Claire Engel
+- Emily Rivera
+- Reva Sharma
+- Colin Soule
+- Aya Tarist
+- John Uysal
+- Members at the Chesapeake Conservency

+## Licensing